The Perfect Calendar!

 Since revealing that I do a thousand things with little to no stress everyone has asked me to share my calendar.
 So instead of doing that I decided that the best thing to do would be to write an articled share my tips and tricks on how to make the best calendar.
 (Side Note - usually I am against calendars, but to some they are a fact of life so...)
-Your calendar is a tool, yes, but I think there are better ways to divide your time, and that’s before you start taking appointments.
+Your calendar is a tool yes, but I think there are better ways to divide your time, and that’s before you start taking appointments.
 Below are three ways that you should block out your calendar before you start taking your appointments.

-- Throw out the Schedule.
-Most people spend hours if not days fitting there schedules perfectly and blocking out every minute to only be hit with a surprise “situation” the second they walk into the door.
-Instead of wasting time planning out your day, you should write a list of the ten things you need to get down in that day.
+Throw out the MINUTE BY MINUTE Schedule.
+Most people spend hours if not days fitting their schedules perfectly and blocking out every minute to only be hit with a surprise “situation” the second they walk into the door.
+Instead of wasting time planning out your day, you should write a list of the ten things you need to get done in that day.
 It doesn’t matter how long each one takes you or how fast you get them done, just make sure that at the end of the day you’ve finished your ten things.
 You’ll have saved time planning and then trying to replan your schedule on a daily basis.

 In all, I think that these skills can help you to better complete your daily activities and save you from the scheduling nightmares that I’ve seen occur.
-Don’t let yourself fall into the nightmare of your schedule and re-think the way you plan your day today!
+Don’t let yourself fall in to the nightmare of your schedule and re-think the way you plan your day today!
 These have all worked wonders for me, and with them I was able to finish Berkeley in two years, work full time, start a buisness, do what I loved, and get 10 hours of sleep every night.